series/ mongraphs

 This is the first comprehensive guide to the birds, mammals and reptiles of the Galápagos, covering every living species recorded.

-168 pages, 53 colour plates, softcover, engl.
+168 pages, 53 colour plates, paper bound, engl.
 (Wild Guides, ), 2. ed.

 Vergriffen.
 Out of print.